MyUNiDAYS/unidays-node/.github/contributing.md

 We request that, where possible, you stick to the following format for your commit messages.

-- Use the present tense ("Add feature" not "Added feature")
+* Use the present tense ("Add feature" not "Added feature")
-- Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
+* Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
-- Limit the first line to 72 characters or less
+* Limit the first line to 72 characters or less
-- After the first line, be descriptive about what has been done in the commit.
+* After the first line, be descriptive about what has been done in the commit.

 For reference, [this blog](https://chris.beams.io/posts/git-commit/) encourages a similar style.

-### JavaScript Style Guide

-A full and up to date JavaScript style guide with examples can be accessed [here](https://github.com/MyUNiDAYS/StyleGuide/tree/master/Javascript).

 ## Documentation Style Guide